tinystruct/tinystruct-mcp/README.md

 ﻿# tinystruct mcp

-**tinystruct-mcp** is a modular Java MCP server framework based on Tinystruct, providing built-in tools for file system and GitHub operations via the Model Context Protocol (MCP).
+**tinystruct-mcp** is a modular Java MCP server module based on tinystruct framework, providing built-in tools for file system and GitHub operations via the Model Context Protocol (MCP) as an example.
 It's designed for easy integration, automation, and extensibility in modern DevOps and AI-driven workflows.

 ---